Here is a no-frills guide to the Letter of Demand you have just received, and the most essential dos and do-nots when responding to it.

 - An assertion that if the demands are not fulfilled by the stated deadline, the sender could take legal action against you.

-Additionally, this letter would usually be sent by a law firm on behalf of the actual sender (i.e. the person or organization making the claim against you).
+Additionally, the letter of demand would usually be sent by a law firm on behalf of the actual sender (i.e. the person or organization making the claim against you).

 Is a Letter of Demand the same as a Cease and Desist Letter?